 And I'm not saying that anybody needs to promise anybody anything.

-We just need to stay away from so much of this messaging about self-reliance and the governments just in the way.
+We just need to stay away from so much of this messaging about self-reliance and the government's just in the way.

-We all know that to become successful if you're a conservative, you've got to do it on your own.
+We all know that to become successful, if you're a conservative, you've got to do it on your own.

-You're not gonna get a handout.
+You're not going to get a handout.

-It's just not gonna happen.
+It's just not going to happen.

 The problem has already happened.

-Well, now wait a second.
+Well, now, wait a second.

-Um why is it that people today are immune from lessons in life?
+Why is it that people today are immune from lessons in life?

-We can't talk about taking care of yourself with this group.
+Why are people today somehow, we can't talk about taking care of yourself with this group.

-We can't talk about um providing for yourself.
+We can't talk about providing for yourself.

 We can't talk about making your life your own.